meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 This project evaluates the performance of four pre-trained language models—BERT-base (110M), GPT2-XL (1.5B), Qwen2.5 (1.5B), and LLaMA-3.2 (1B)—on multi-class emotion classification using subsets of the GoEmotions dataset.
 The goal is to understand how model performance varies with:

-Number of emotion labels (2, 4, 8, 16)
+A) Number of emotion labels (2, 4, 8, 16)

-Training set size (800, 1600, 2400 samples)
+B) Training set size (800, 1600, 2400 samples)

-Model scale and architecture
+C) Model scale and architecture

 A key motivation is to compare BERT, a smaller and more lightweight model, with larger LLMs to assess whether it can remain competitive in low- and mid-resource settings.
 This helps highlight trade-offs between model size, performance, and data efficiency—crucial for real-world, resource-constrained applications.